-(Inverse Condemnation Under Nevada Constitution - Lucas Regulatory Taking)
+(Inverse Condemnation - Lucas Regulatory Taking)

-- 47. CS-Entities incorporate the preceding paragraphs as if fully set for the herein. - 48.
-The Nevada Supreme Court has previously recognized that the first right established in the Nevada Constitution's declaration of rights is the protection of a landowner's inalienable rights to acquire, possess and protect private property.
+- 47. CS-Entities incorporate the preceding paragraphs as if fully set for the herein. - established in the Nevada Constitution's declaration of rights is the protection of a landowner's inalienable rights to acquire, possess and protect private property.
 The Nevada Supreme Court further recognized "the Nevada Constitution contemplates expansive property rights in the context of takings claims through eminent domain" and that "our State enjoys a rich history of protecting private property owners against government taking."
 McCarren Intern.
 Airport v.
 Sisolak, 122 Nev.
 645, 669, (2006).
-Similar to the protections in the Takings Clause of the United States Constitution, the Nevada Constitution provides that "[p]rivate property shall not be taken for public use without just compensation having been first made."
-Nev.
-Const. art.
-1, § 8.
-"When a governmental entity takes property without just compensation, or initiating an eminent domain action, an aggrieved party may file a complaint for inverse condemnation."
-Fritz v.
-Washoe County, 132 Nev.
-580, 583-84 (2016).
-The Nevada Supreme Court has generally adopted the United States Supreme Court's standards for inverse condemnation claims and has "recognized that government regulation of private property may, in some instances, be so onerous that its effect is tantamount to a direct appropriation or ouster - and that such "regulatory takings" may be compensable."
+The United States Supreme Court has "recognized that government regulation of private property may, in some instances, be so onerous that its effect is tantamount to a direct appropriation or ouster and that such "regulatory takings" may be compensable under the Fifth Amendment" of the United States Constitution.
 Sisolak, 122 Nev. at 662.
-Further, "the Supreme Court has defined "two categories of regulatory action that generally will be deemed per se Id.
-One such per se regulatory taking occurs when a government regulation takings." "completely deprives an owner of all economical beneficial use of her property."
+Further, "the Supreme Court has defined "two categories of regulatory action that generally will be deemed per se takings for Fifth Amendment Purposes."
 Id.
+One such per se regulatory taking occurs when a government regulation "completely deprives an owner of all economical beneficial use of her property."
+Id.
 CSI-Entities asserts and alleges that the State's Orders, concluding in Order 1309, effectuates a per se regulatory taking and deprives CS-Entities of all economical beneficial use of its property in Coyote Springs.
-See City of North Las Vegas v.
-5th Centennial, LLC, 2014 WL 1226443 (Nev.
-March 21, 2014) (applying federal law standards to per se takings claims brought under the Nevada Constitution).

 - 49. The State Engineer's May 18, 2018 Letter, its purported "draft order" issued only for delay, its 1303 Interim Order, its Order 1309, and its most recent June 17, 2020 "disapproval concerning water quantity . . . for Coyote Springs Village A subdivision", all have effectuated a regulatory taking of CS-Entities' Water Rights, its property, and its development rights which requires compensation to CS-Entities (the "State Engineer's Orders").
 The State Engineer's Orders have had a massive, devasting and continuing economic impact on the CS-Entities and their Coyote Springs Master Planned Development, blocked and interfered with CS-Entities' reasonable and approved investment-backed expectations to design, develop, construct and sell Coyote Springs Master Planned Development, and unfairly signaled out CSI to bear the burden of protecting the Moapa dace that should more appropriately be borne by the public as a whole.
 The Defendants' actions have left CS-Entities' property economically idle and the CS-Entities have suffered an unconstitutional taking for which just compensation is now due. - 50.
 CS-Entities are informed and believe and thereupon alleges that the State, and its State Engineer's actions as described herein, were wrongful, oppressive and unreasonable and have resulted in a taking of CS-Entities' Water Rights, its property, and its Master Planned and Approved Major Project development rights, and any viable economic use of its property.
-The State's actions rise to the level of an unconstitutional per se regulatory taking for which just compensation is due to the CS-Entities.
+The State's actions rise to the level of an unconstitutional per se regulatory taking for which just compensation is due to the CS-Entities. - The State's taking of CS-Entities' property by the public constitutes a taking by inverse condemnation which require compensation under the Fourteenth Amendment to the United Sates Constitution and Article I, Section 8 of the Nevada Constitution, requiring the State to pay full and just compensation to Plaintiff CS-Entities. - 52.
+As a result of the State's wrongful conduct and actions as described herein, the CS-Entities have been damaged far in excess of \$15,000.

-- 51. The State's taking of CS-Entities' property by the public constitutes a taking by inverse condemnation which require compensation under Article I, Section 8 of the Nevada Constitution, requiring the State to pay full and just compensation to Plaintiff CS-Entities. - 52.
-As a result of the State's wrongful conduct and actions as described herein, the CS-Entities have been damaged far in excess of \$75,000. - 53.
-As a further result of Defendants' wrongful conduct, Plaintiffs have been required to retain legal counsel to prosecute this action and therefor Plaintiff CS-Entities are entitled to recover their reasonable attorneys' fees and costs of suit incurred in this action.
+53. As a further result of Defendants' wrongful conduct, Plaintiffs have been required to retain legal counsel to prosecute this action and therefor Plaintiff CS-Entities are entitled to recover their reasonable attorneys' fees and costs of suit incurred in this action.